KiSooLee/PbPbUpsilonV2/README.md

 	With twoCB signal function background functions study is done by SkimmedFiles/BackgroundFunction/doBkgfit.sh We choose Error function.

+6. The initial parameters for the fitting is obtained from two process.
+First, we fit MC mass distribution of each binning of variable to get signal fitting parameters by GetYield/GetMCParameters.C.
+	Second, fit data of each variable bin by setting the initial parameters and range of +- 20 % from the initial parameters with recorded values by GetYield/GetMCParameters.C.
+This process is execuded by GetYield/GetParameters.C.
+	Both macros are executed by GetYield/doGetYield.sh

-6. With twoCB and Erf mass of Upsilon 1S, 2S, 3S are fitted by GetYield/doGetYield.sh for each bin. doGetYield.sh run the GetYield.C macro.
-This macro get the parameter limits and initial values from Parameters_v?.txt.
+7. With twoCB and Erf mass of Upsilon 1S, 2S, 3S are fitted by GetYield/doGetYield.sh for each bin. doGetYield.sh runs the GetYield.C macro.
-	One should adjust these values for detail fitting of each bins.
+	All the parameters are fixed.
+Parameter values are obtained from GetYield/GetParameters.C One should adjust these values for detail fitting of each bins.

-7. dN/dphi distribution is fitted to calculate v2 value by dNdphi/dodphi.sh
+8. dN/dphi distribution is fitted to calculate v2 value by dNdphi/dodphi.sh

-8. Final v2 values for each state are collected by GetV2/doV2.sh
+9. Final v2 values for each state are collected by GetV2/doV2.sh

-9. Comparison between different state is done by doComp.sh
+10. Comparison between different state is done by doComp.sh

 v1:
 rapidity: {-2.4, 0.0, 2.4}